-Court says judge’s Facebook friendship created conflict
+Judge’s Facebook friendship upends Wisconsin custody case

 No “reasonable person … would seriously call into question the court’s objectivity or impartiality,” the judge said.

 A state appeals court later ruled in Miller’s favor, saying the judge’s actions created a substantial risk of bias resulting in the appearance of partiality.
-It ordered that the custody case proceed with a different judge and the Wisconsin Supreme Court on Tuesday agreed, sending the case back to lower courts for a different judge to rule on the custody dispute.
+It ordered that the custody case proceed with a different judge and the Wisconsin Supreme Court on Tuesday agreed.